IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

     ![](_attachments/SNOoCPDownload.png)

-Clicking the above link will automatically download either a **zip** or **tar** file specific to your operating system.
-You should unzip or un-tar the file and place the **oc** binary in a directory that is in your default PATH.
-Since this will vary by operating system and individual settings, details for doing this are not provided.
+Clicking the preceding link automatically downloads either a **.zip** or **.tar** file specific to your operating system.
+Unzip or untar the file and place the **oc** binary in a directory that is in your default PATH.
+The PATH will can by operating system and individual settings, detailed instructions are not provided.

-Once properly installed, verify the installation by running the **oc** command in a terminal on your local machine.
+After properly installed, verify the installation by running the **oc** command on your local workstation.

 ```
 oc --help